kinnala/VimLab/README.md

 ## Requirements
 VimLab relies on tmux and screen.vim which are used to set up and communicate with a MATLAB session.
 It expects the `matlab` command to be on your `$PATH`.
-Code analysis, similar to that offered by MATLAB's editor, is provided by the excellent Syntastic plugin.
-If `mlint` is on your path as well, Syntastic will automatically analyze your MATLAB code when it's saved.

 ### tmux
 VimLab requires vim to run inside a tmux session.
 Linux users may find a tmux